 Like any organization, the Sterett Association has operating costs.
 The Association is a registered Non Profit organization and all Association officers serve voluntarily.
-The membership dues of $20 each year take care of operating expenses like maintaining and hosting the website, providing inventory for the ship’s store, covering reunion start-up costs, etc.
+The membership dues of $20 for twelve months takes care of operating expenses like maintaining and hosting the website, providing inventory for the ship’s store, covering reunion start-up costs, etc.

 Reunion fees are based on actual estimated costs for the reunion events which include the banquet, tour transportation, DJ, hospitality room and refreshments, audio and visual equipment, and a myriad of other fees and charges.

 The location of the reunions is selected at the reunion business meeting.
 We do try and move the reunion site around the country to accommodate travel expenses.
 However, if you plan early, travel can be less expensive.